 Disadvantages of Visiting Kauai With Kids

-- You defiantly need to rent a car on Kauai and traffic can be heavy during certain times of the day.
+- You definitely need to rent a car on Kauai; traffic can be heavy during certain times of the day.

-- A lot of Kauai’s beaches are rocky or narrow; therefore, there is not a lot of surfing and swimming options on the island.
+- Many of Kauai’s beaches are rocky or narrow; therefore, there are not a lot of surfing and swimming options on the island.

 - Lush and green for a reason, Kauai receives a lot of rain.

 - Poipu Beach: Often voted one of the best beaches in America, and known as one of the safest beaches on Kauai.
 Poipu Beach is perfect for families with small children.
-There are lifeguards on duty every day, calm waters, and a playground.
+Lifeguards are on duty daily, with calm waters, and a playground.

 When it comes to this Kauai, families will find the island more suitable for older children.
 For children under 5, there are limited activities available to them.

 - Search for Monk Seals at Poipu Beach: Poipu beach is a favorite basking spot among the most endangered creatures in Hawaii.
 If you’re lucky enough to see one, it’s illegal to approach them, so admire them from a distance.

 - See Waimea Canyon: Nicknamed the “Grand Canyon of the Pacific” by Mark Twain, Waimea Canyon doesn’t disappoint.
 Waimea Canyon stretches 10 miles, dropping as deep as 3600 feet, making it a must-see for first-time visitors.

 - Hang out in Hanalei Town: This soul-surfing town is full of cute shops and restaurants.
 Put your little one in the pram and walk around, grab a bit to eat, or browse the boutique shops.